maahl/pg_venv/README.md

 environment variables are set so that you don't have to worry about it yourself.

+Each pg\_venv has its own copy of postgresql's source code, its binaries, its data directory, its config and its log file.

 Different pg\_venv can use different versions of PostgreSQL without problem.
-Several instances can be run at the same time, they will all use the appropriate binaries and data directories, and a different port each.
+Several instances can be run at the same time, they will all use the appropriate binaries and data directories, and a different port each, so that they can run simultaneously.

 The port number is derived from the name of the venv; there can be collisions and they are not handled.
 If you encounter one, you should just change the name